dke-kgolap/demo/README.md

 ## Queries

-To evaluate our implementation, we design a set of queries that vary in result size and roll-up operations to verify the system response against different scenarios.
-In our implementation, we used a SPARQL-like query syntax for ease of use.
-In the following, we explain each query and the expected result KG-OLAP cube.
+To evaluate our implementation, we design a set of KG-OLAP cubes that vary in result size and roll-up operations to verify the system response against different scenarios.
+In our implementation, we used a SPARQL-like specification to describe the KG-OLAP cubes  for ease of use.
+In the following, we explain each specification and the expected result KG-OLAP cube.

 * **Q1**: creates a KG-OLAP cube of all locations and topics during the month of January 2000.
 The resulting cube contains 6975 contexts or 269700 quads.